JacobYZ/quizzical-app/README.md

 # Quizzical

-Quizzical is a quiz application built with React.
+Quizzical is a simple quiz application built with React.
 It fetches questions from the Open Trivia DB and presents them to the user.
+The user can select answers and submit them to see their score.

 ## Features

-- Start a new quiz with a single click
+- Fetches questions from the Open Trivia DB
-- Multiple choice questions
+- Displays questions along with multiple choice answers
+- Allows user to select an answer for each question
+- User can submit their answers to see their score
-- Check your answers at the end of the quiz
+- User can restart the quiz

 ## Installation

 1. Clone this repository: `git clone https://github.com/JacobYZ/quizzical-app.git`
-2. Navigate to the project directory: `cd quizzical`
+2. Navigate into the project directory: `cd quizzical`
-3. Install dependencies: `npm install`
+3. Install the dependencies: `npm install`
 4. Start the application: `npm start`

 ## Usage

-Click the "Start quiz" button to begin the quiz.
-Select an answer for each question, then click "Check answers" to see your results.
+After starting the application, click "Start quiz" to begin.
+Select an answer for each question, then click "Check answers" to submit your answers and see your score.
+Click "Play again" to restart the quiz.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## License